World of Warcraft: The Burning Crusade: Reception

 Like in the original, the scenery of The Burning Crusade was highly praised, being described as "occasionally breathtaking," The introductory video to the expansion was described as "hugely impressive."
 It was generally felt that the new Outland areas were some of the best in the game, with the size of the new areas introduced being similar to the total size of other existing games in the genre.
 The new starting areas were also liked, with reviewers appreciating the attention to detail in these zones.
 Building architecture, scenery and creatures were all singled out for mention, despite some disappointment that buildings and creatures from the original game had been "rubber stamped" into these new locations.
 The uniqueness of each zone, from scorched plateaus to lush forests were praised, each area being described as having its own unique feel.
 The various small features, such as mechanical settlements or abandoned temples were also well liked.
 Players were advised that they would spend a large amount of time "just staring at the scenery" in these new locations.
 That said, it was felt that the game was starting to show its age, with careful use of texture and lighting techniques disguising a basic underlying geometry.
 This was thought to follow on from the strategy in the original game, where strong art direction and careful choice of color helped to compensate for a simpler game engine, describing it as a "testament of art over technology."

 The orchestral music was well received, being described as providing a "constantly changing backdrop."
 The new score was felt to mesh well with the original, while still providing occasional "fresh twists."
 The soundtracks to each of the two new starting areas were particularly praised.
 Reviewers were generally positive about the voice acting in the game.

 World of Warcraft: The Burning Crusade was the best-selling PC game of 2007 in North America and Europe, and it is also the third fastest-selling PC game of all time (behind Wrath of The Lich King and Cataclysm), selling nearly 2.4 million copies in its first 24 hours and approximately 3.5 million in its first month.
 It received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded The Burning Crusade with "Massively Multiplayer Game of the Year", along with receiving a nomination for "Computer Game of the Year".